POSTECH-HIS/CSED700D_SimpleStreamServer/README.md

 $ python app.py
 ```

-Open your browser, and visit <http://localhost:5000/>
+Open your browser, and visit <http://localhost:5000/> (Server listens to 5000 port by default.)

 As soon as your Android app makes a fresh classification, have your app send a POST request to the server with the new activity label.
 Your browser will keep updating the new activity labels.